cbegeman/polaris/docs/users_guide/ocean/test_groups/global_convergence.md

 # global_convergence

 The `global_convergence` test group implements convergence studies on the full globe.
-Currently, the only test case is the advection of a cosine bell.
+Three test cases from are included: the advection of a cosine bell, and two nonlinear steady-state geostrophic flows.

 (ocean-global-convergence-cosine-bell)=
+(ocean-global-convergence-geostrophic)=
+(ocean-global-convergence-geostrophic-wind)=

 ## cosine_bell